charlie-vf/genshin-recipes-blog-api/README.md

 - Can comment on any recipe
 - comments_count will increase by 1

+## **Future Features**

+- These are detailed in the Apps section above and namely revolve around features I ran out of time to implement due to technical issues.
+- One extra feature I would like to implement is social media sign in, as this is such a common feature of other sites it feels necessary to include it.
+The relevant packages have already been installed alongside other all-auth.

+## **Technologies & Packages**

+- GitHub, Git, GitPod & Heroku for code writing, version control & deployment
+- Django - primary language
+- Django Rest Framework - primary language
+- Django allauth - authentication
+- Django filters - data filtering
+- Cloudinary - image storage
+- psycopg2 - database
+- Pillow - imageField
+- Gunicorn - corsheaders
+- SimpleJWT - tokens

 ## **Deployment**

 This API project was created using a GitPod workspace, commited to Git, pushed to GitHub and deployed on Heroku.